evisdrenova/helix/README.md

-# ghit
+# helix

 https://github.com/user-attachments/assets/6c9f3129-bcfa-4357-a3e7-14422dc163df

-**ghit** is a CLI that uses AI to automatically generate meaningful Git commit messages and streamline your dev workflow.
+**helix** is a CLI that uses AI to automatically generate meaningful Git commit messages and streamline your dev workflow.

 ## Features